Join us and our esteemed faculty.

 Yana has taught music theory at Long Island University (C.W.
 Post) and piano at the United Nations International School; she has an M.M. in Music History and a B.M. in Piano Performance from Queens College and is fluent in Russian.

 School of music Staff

-Laura Kay is excited to join the 92nd Street Y School of Music team as Program Coordinator!
+Laura Kay is excited to join the 92nd Street Y School of Music team as Manager of the School of Music!
 Hailing from New Jersey, Laura holds a Bachelor of Musical Arts in Voice and Contemporary American Literature from Penn State University, and a Master of Music in Opera from the Cleveland Institute of Music.
 She worked as Director of In-School Affairs at Turtle Bay Music School, Community Engagement Assistant for the Metropolitan Opera Guild, and most recently as the Administrative Director at the Feldenkrais Institute of New York.
 She also runs a private vocal studio, and performs contemporary American opera and art song with the CIRCE Ensemble in recitals around the city - in her spare time, she manages social media for her silly and beloved Shiba Inu, Tonka. :) She's honored to be a part of the 92Y School of Music, to work with such an incredible faculty and staff, and to serve the 92Y community!

 Michael C. O’Day, Administrative Assistant

 (Click the categories below to view our instructors.)

 - Group Instruction

 The School of Music offers group instruction classes for children, teens and adults.
 View the list of instructors below.